Will Trump Stand by Michael Flynn?

 Instead, what is key here is whether Flynn’s statements, based on their content and timing, would be interpreted by the Russian ambassador as an implicit promise.
 In other words, was Flynn telegraphing a nod and a wink from Trump to Putin that Russia had no reason to be concerned about Obama’s last-minute sanctions.

 Flynn and White House officials repeatedly denied that he and Kislyak discussed sanctions during the call.
-(At one point, an official even insisted that Flynn had just been calling Kislyak to wish him a merry Christmas, amidst other explanations.)
-Those denials started to unravel on Thursday, however, when Flynn, through his spokesman, revised his stance to be that he “had no recollection of discussing sanctions,” but “couldn’t be certain that the topic never came up.”
+(At one point, an official even insisted that Flynn had just been calling Kislyak to wish him a Merry Christmas, amidst other explanations.)
+Those denials started to unravel on Thursday, however, when Flynn, through his spokesperson, revised his stance, saying he “had no recollection of discussing sanctions,” but “couldn’t be certain that the topic never came up.”

-Another denial regarding the sanctions discussion had come from Vice President Pence during a television interview in mid-January, but the story out of the White House is that Pence’s denial was based on what Flynn had told him, indicating that Flynn likely mislead the vice president.
+Another denial regarding the sanctions discussion had come from Vice-President Pence during a television interview in mid-January, but the story out of the White House is that Pence’s denial was based on what Flynn had told him, indicating that Flynn likely misled the vice-president.

 Over at The Atlantic, David Graham wonders if Flynn will become Trump’s first sacrificial lamb: